 This year, we have an exciting new change coming to the Sinai Religious School.
 After extensive feedback collected during last year’s strategic planning initiative, community conversations, one-on-one discussions, and the religious school parent survey, the school committee and Sinai staff have developed a plan to enhance our students’ experiential learning.
 Once a month, religious school will be held on Shabbat morning instead of Sunday morning.
 This will give our students the opportunity to put their learning into real-time practice while celebrating Shabbat with their friends and the entire Sinai community.

 Shabbat is central to Judaism.
-In addition to once a month Shabbat School we also have once a month Youth service, October through June.
+In addition to once a month Shabbat School we also have once a month Family Learners' service, October through May.
 Specific dates can be found on our religious school calendar.
 Storytime for young children is held at 11 am every Shabbat in the religious school hallway.
 Readers are volunteers, and we encourage parents to read as part of the family Shabbat experience.

 At Congregation Sinai, we form a partnership between parents, students, and the Religious School.
 We look forward to embarking on this journey together.

 If you have any questions, please feel free to contact me.